Name: Debra Taylor Email: firstname.lastname@example.org

 (Syllabus has important upcoming dates and assignment information.)

 I would like to welcome you to the 8th Grade Team!
 We are excited about the new school year.
 Communication between parents and teachers are essential to ensure the success of your student.
 In this letter, you will find an outline of rules and expectations for the upcoming school year.

 What should your child expect?
 Students should expect the curriculum to be more challenging than it was last year.
 Students need to be prepared to work hard and to come to class with the necessary materials.
 Cooperation, a positive attitude, and good study habits are a must!
 I will also focus on organizational skills.
-Three ring binders are an essential element in this organizational piece that will be carried on into the next grade level.
 In addition, I will assist students to improve their study skills.
 All students are expected to have a reading book, on their appropriate level; at all times in all classes (Magazines are not appropriate).